hbaghramyan/hand_gesture_mountain_car/README.md

 1. `hand_gesture_control.py`
 2. `src/mountain-car-control/mountain_car_play.py`

+When `gesture-controll.py` starts recognizing your hand you can now run `mountain-car-play.py`.
+The game window will now be displayed.
+Click on the window and then start moving your index finger to left or right.

 ### hand_gesture_control.py

 This script initializes the ResNet9 model from `utils_classes.py` and loads our latest trained checkpoint.
 Once set in evaluation mode, it captures video frames in real-time and predicts hand gestures.
 Depending on the recognized gesture, a corresponding keyboard signal is sent: